originbx-oasis/oasis-open-project/CONTRIBUTING.md

 Discussions are a relatively new feature in GitHub that function like a chat service.
 You can find the Discussions link next to the link for Pull Requests.

 The general mailing list requires that you subscribe before you can send.
+To subscribe, send a blank email to originbx-oasis+subscribe@lists.oasis-open-projects.org and reply to the confirmation email you receive.

 General announcements are posted to the general mailing list and may be posted to other communications channels as well.